martaver/martaver.github.io/_posts/2016-07-21-stress-fear-courage-and-collaboration.md

 1. Wait for a climb that's important to them.
 2. If they 'give up', don't let them down.

-and, if necessary:

-3. Relate it to the next climbing achievement.
+3. If necessary, relate it to the next climbing achievement.

 The first point is important because it makes the pressure *about them*.
 They keep ownership even though you're pushing them.
 It's their project.